 3 - Finale F5 Twister aka “It Must Be at Least a Mile Wide” Twistervia GIPHY

 This is the mother of all twisters, an F5 on the outdated Fuija-scale, only previously witnessed by Jo in the opening scene as a child.
-This twister also lasts for an unprecdedentd amount of screentime and eats a lot including DOROTHY III, a tractor trailer, the villainous Cary Elwes, and lots of farm tractors.
+This twister also lasts for an unprecedented amount of screentime and eats a lot including DOROTHY III, a tractor trailer truck, the villainous Cary Elwes, and lots of farm tractors.
 Though it can’t rip Jo and Bill from the ground because of the superhuman leather belts they found.
 We get to witness the core of the tornado and are satisfied with the fact that Jo has gotten to experience a twister from the inside.
 It’s super deep.

 4 - Opening Scene Dad-killing Twister aka “I Can’t Hold It Anymore” Twister

 All great movies open with a scene in which the monstrous villain attacks but we can’t really see much.
 Steven Spielberg proved this formula works in “Jaws” and it works here and countless other times.
 Little Jo heads to the storm shelter with her parents and Toto-lookalike Toby only to witness her father get sucked up through the weakened storm door.
 It’s a traumatic moment for the character that defines her and it sets the pace for the spectacle that is about to await us.